OPTIONS, Options, Options! We’ve got a lot of options for you.

 - The Modified 5-in-1 Death Doula Training is a lot like the Complete 6-in-1 Death Doula Training, however, there are some crucial differences beyond the fact that it includes one less certification area.
 In the Modified 5-in-1 Training Program, there are still forums for assignments and discussion with peers, however, rather than the intensive one-on-one feedback Laura provides in the Complete 6-in-1 Death Doula Training/Special Edition classes, in the Modified 5-in-1 Death Doula Training there is only Group Feedback.
 Essentially, once all students have posted their comments and discussions, Laura reads them all, then drafts one general feedback post for the entire group.
 It is still a highly effective method of learning, and if you’re a self-starter who can work largely on their own but appreciate some feedback and the instructor’s perspective while training, this may be the right program for you.
 Keep in mind that the Modified 5-in-1 Death Doula Training doesn’t include the “What’s Next?”
 Post Loss Coaching Certification, and is only 16 weeks long, as opposed to 20 weeks.

-- The Liberty Program may be for you if you prefer to work on your own, just moving through the material, studying, taking quizzes, and doing your assignments, without engaging with other students or an instructor – and if you’re only taking this training to support loved ones, or explore the idea of becoming a death or mourning doula.
-This class prepares you as an End-of-Life Doula, Death Doula, and Mourning Doula, with enough of an introduction to Home Funeral Doula Support that you can support loved ones (Note: you may need to meet licensing requirements in certain regions to provide death doula support).
+- The Liberty Program may be for you if you prefer to work on your own, just moving through the material, studying, taking quizzes, and doing your assignments, without engaging with other students or an instructor – and if you’re only taking this training to support loved ones.
+This is an introductory class, and prepares you as family support End-of-Life Doula, Death Doula, and Mourning Doula, with enough of an introduction to Home Funeral Doula Support that you can support loved ones (Note: you may need to meet licensing requirements in certain regions to provide doula support).
 Again, if being a professional doula is your goal, we do encourage you to take either the Modified 5-in-1 Death Doula Training or the Complete 6-in-1 Death Doula Training/Special Edition classes.
-With the Liberty Program, you do receive a Certificate of Completion, however, you do not receive Certification in our methodology.
-You can read more about our Certification here.
+With the Liberty Program, you do not receive Certification in our methodology, and are only receiving the most basic of training.

 How much of a time investment can you make right now?